-Registered nurses with a diploma or an associate degree in nursing (ADN) can earn a Bachelor of Science in Nursing (BSN) from Austin Community College in as little as 12 months.
+Registered nurses with a diploma or an associate degree in nursing (ADN) can earn an online Bachelor of Science in Nursing (BSN) from Austin Community College in as little as 12 months.

 ACC's RN-to-BSN program is an affordable and high quality program that helps you advance your academic and professional journey.
 You will engage with exciting and informative course content that covers health policy, health promotion, public and community health, leadership, informatics, and more.
 With a BSN, you may also continue your education toward a master's degree or doctorate, opening doors to other career advancement opportunities.

 The RN-to-BSN Program at Austin Community College is a special admissions program with limited availability.
 Students preparing for the program may select "General Studies in Pre-Health Sciences" as their major on the application.
 Because requirements may change, consult the program website to confirm current requirements.
 Admission to the college does not guarantee entrance into a particular course or program of study.

 NOTE: Applicants must have an ADN from a regionally accredited institution of higher education that is accredited by a national nursing accrediting agency OR a diploma in nursing leading to a Registered Nurse (RN) license from an institution that is accredited by a national nursing accrediting agency.

 First priority: Graduates of ACC’s Associate Degree Nursing (ADN) Program.